 - Painful red eye

-- Recent blow to head or accident
+- Experienced a recent blow to the head or other head injury

 Headaches in Children and When to Worry